Sheldon Creed: Full-time with Richard Childress Racing (2022–2023)

 On September 14, 2021, Richard Childress Racing announced Creed would move up to the Xfinity Series on a full-time schedule in 2022.
 In preparation for his rookie season, Creed entered the 2021 season finale at Phoenix for B. J. McLeod Motorsports.
 At the September Darlington race, Creed scored a career-best second place after engaging in a three-car battle with race winner Noah Gragson and Kyle Larson on the closing laps.
 At Martinsville, Creed scored his second career runner up finish.
 Creed scored four top-fives and thirteen top-tens with an average finish of 17.5 and finished 14th in points with 9 DNFs.

 Creed started the 2023 season with a 34th place DNF at Daytona.
 He won his first career pole in the Xfinity series at Portland, where he also led the most laps and ended up finishing seventh. not winning a race, he stayed consistent enough to make the playoffs.
 On September 12, crew chief Jeff Stankiewicz was suspended for the Bristol playoff race and fined USD10,000 after the car was found to have two loose lug nuts following the Kansas race.
 On October 11, Creed announced he will not return to RCR in 2024.
 At Martinsville, Creed was in position for his first career win and a shot at competing for the championship as he was battling his teammate Austin Hill, who was also in position for the championship.
 On the final lap, Creed moved Hill in turns 1 and 2 and was side by side with him.
 Creed sent it in to turn 3 and overdrove the corner and ended up break checking Hill in the process that caused Hill to wreck in turn 4 and gave the win to Justin Allgaier with Creed finishing 2nd.
 It would knock both Creed and Hill out of competing for the championship.
 Creed was criticized by both Hill and his owner Richard Childress with Hill saying about Creed moving on from RCR that he's "pretty excited."
 Overall, Creed scored 7 top fives and 15 top tens along with five runner up finishes, had an average finish of 13.5 and finished 7th in points.

+Joe Gibbs Racing (2024)

 Creed's No. 18 car at Las Vegas Motor Speedway in 2024.

 On December 13, 2023, it was announced that Creed would run the No. 18 Joe Gibbs Racing Toyota full-time.
 It marked the first time he had driven a Toyota in more than five years.
+At Michigan, Creed would finish 2nd to Justin Allgaier, his 11th in the series, breaking the record for the most 2nd place finishes in the series without a win.
+Creed finished in the top-ten 23 times and scored sixteen top five finishes, including six runner-up finishes.
+Creed also scored two poles during the season and finished sixth in the final points standings.